xfqbuaa/P1_Facial_Keypoints/README.md

 	![](./images/bat_glass.png)

 ## Review
-* The cropped images with `detectMultiScale` will lead to poor facial keypoints detection.
+* The directly cropped images with `detectMultiScale` will lead to poor facial keypoints detection.
 In order to improve it, some padding factor will be considered as follow:
 ```
 # padding
 y_padding = int(h*0.2)